hazelcast/hazelcast-jet-contrib/pulsar/README.md

 # Apache Pulsar Connector

 A Hazelcast Jet connector for Apache Pulsar which enables Hazelcast Jet pipelines to read/write from/to Pulsar topics.

+It uses the Pulsar client library to read and publish messages from/to a Pulsar topic.
+Pulsar client library provides two different ways of reading messages from a topic.
+They are namely Consumer API and Reader API that have major differences.
+Pulsar connectors have benefits of both Consumer API and Reader API.

+Besides, this Pulsar client library has an API called the Producer API.
+The Pulsar connector enables users to use the Pulsar topic as a sink in Jet pipelines.
 ## Connector Attributes

 ### Source Attributes